All Is Well (2015 film)

-All Is Well is a 2015 Indian Hindi-language romantic comedy-drama film directed by Umesh Shukla and produced by Bhushan Kumar, Krishan Kumar, Shyam Bajaj and Varun Bajaj and co-produced by Ajay Kapoor.
-It stars Abhishek Bachchan, Asin Thottumkal, Rishi Kapoor, and Supriya Pathak.
-The film tackles a thorny issue with a social message similar to Shukla's previous venture OMG – Oh My God!.
-The official trailer of the film was released on 1 July 2015 on YouTube and os, the film released on 21 August 2015.
-It marked the first film of Asin after a 3-year-hiatus and the last film appearance of Asin, before her marriage on 23 January 2016 and subsequent retirement from the film industry.
-The film's title is based on a song from 3 Idiots.
+All Is Well is a 2015 Indian Hindi-language romantic comedy-drama film directed by Umesh Shukla and produced by Bhushan Kumar, Krishan Kumar, Shyam Bajaj and Varun Bajaj.
+It stars Abhishek Bachchan, Asin, Rishi Kapoor, and Supriya Pathak.
+The film was released on 21 August 2015.
+This marked Asin's final Hindi film appearance before her retirement from the film industry.
+The film's title is based on a song from the 2009 film 3 Idiots.